Note on the size of a stable matching: Introduction

+Before beginning the paper proper, it is worth reiterating that our analysis holds only for the simplest of matching environments:~one-to-one two-sided markets.
+Whether our results carry over to other, richer matching environments seems an interesting avenue to pursue but is beyond the scope of this short paper.\footnote{Other environments include one-sided markets, the so-called room-mate problem, and many-to-one two-sided markets with ``traditional'' preferences and ``richer preferences'' (for example, there may exist couples with shared preferences \citep{Roth:1984:JPE,KlausKlijn:2005:JET,KlausKlijn:2009:JET}, schools may have preferences over collections of students \citep{BiroHassidim:2025:RESTAT}, and so on).
+A variant on our question of interest can be asked by comparing the surplus in equilibrium with the total surplus attainable in the classic assignment game of \citeauthor{ShapleyShubik:1971:IJGT}.}

 Section~\ref{sec:notation} defines the environment and fixes notation.
-Despite having stated Theorem~\ref{thm:main} in the language of undirected graphs, going forward we change tack and adopt the directed graph (digraph) formulation of the stable matching problem due to \cite{Maffray:1992:JCTB}.
+Despite having stated Theorem~\ref{thm:main} in the language of undirected graphs, in Section~\ref{sec:notation} we change tack and adopt the directed graph (digraph) formulation of the stable matching problem first proposed in \cite{Maffray:1992:JCTB}.
 Our reason for settling on this approach is that it provides a nice visual aid to illustrate preferences that attain the bound.
 In Section~\ref{sec:characterisation}, we characterise this class using digraphs.
+In Section~\ref{sec:relationship}, we revert to the undirected graph formulation and illustrate the relationship in the maximum ``overlap'' in pairs that appear in a stable matching and a maximum matching.